Are you undergoing thyroid treatment but not getting better?

 - Hypothalamic obesity disorder is VERY likely if you have 3 symptoms (listed above)

-- Hypothalamic obesity is likely present if your hypothyroid symptoms do NOT improve after taking thyroid medication
+- Hypothalamic obesity is likely to present if your hypothyroid symptoms do NOT improve after taking thyroid medication

 Treatments for Hypothalamic Obesity Disorder